byuflowlab/SNOW.jl/docs/src/quickstart.md

     If you want to use Snopt as the optimizer you need to build [Snopt.jl](https://github.com/byuflowlab/Snopt.jl) separately and load the package separate from this one ```using Snopt``` (either before or after ```using SNOW```).
 It can't be loaded by default because the code is not freely available.
 In this example we use Ipopt for the optimization as it is freely available.

+!!! note "ReverseAD"

+Similar to "Snopt" `ReverseAD` is not available by default.
+You need to load the `ReverseDiff` package in order to use `ReverseAD`

 Next, we define the function we wish to optimize.